gluster/redant/docs/BP/Ops/volume_ops.md

 # Volume Ops

 [Volume Ops](../../../common/ops/gluster_ops/volume_ops.py) contains all the functions required to carry out the volume related operations.
-Given below are all the details about all the functions implemented in the Volume Ops library:
+Given below are all the details about all the functions implemented in the Volume Ops module:

 1) **volume_mount**<br>
         Mounts the gluster volume to the client's filesystem.